opendocsg/slw-judgments-backfill/2018_SGHC_239/report.md

 _Whether Lynn and Joyce breached their fiduciary duties_

 45     As a fiduciary, a director is subject to strict obligations of loyalty.
-As a result, (a) he has to avoid putting himself in a position where his duty to the company conflicts with his own interest (the no-conflict rule), and (b) he cannot profit out of his fiduciary position (the no-profit rule): see Hans Tjio, Pearlie Koh and Lee Pey Woan, _Corporate Law_ (Academy Publishing, 2015) (“ _Corporate Law_ ”) at para 9.050, and _Ho Yew Kong v Sakae Holdings Ltd and other appeals and other matters_ [2018] 2 SLR 333 (“ _Sakae Holdings_ ”) at [135].
+As a result, (a) he has to avoid putting himself in a position where his duty to the company conflicts with his own interest (the no-conflict rule), and (b) he cannot profit out of his fiduciary position (the no-profit rule): see Hans Tjio, Pearlie Koh and Lee Pey Woan, _Corporate Law_ (Academy Publishing, 2015) (“ _Corporate Law_ ”) at para 9.050, and _Ho Yew Kong v Sakae Holdings Ltd and other appeals and other matters_ <span class="citation">[2018] 2 SLR 333</span> (“ _Sakae Holdings_ ”) at [135].

 46     One consequence of the no-profit rule is that a director who receives a business opportunity because of his directorship, cannot divert the opportunity to himself or to an entity in which he has an interest.
-It is irrelevant that the company is not in a position to take advantage of the opportunity for practical reasons (in contrast to legal restrictions): see _Sakae Holdings Ltd v Gryphon Real Estate Investment Corp Pte Ltd and others (Foo Peow Yong Douglas, third party) and another suit_ [2017] SGHC 73 at [84].
+It is irrelevant that the company is not in a position to take advantage of the opportunity for practical reasons (in contrast to legal restrictions): see _Sakae Holdings Ltd v Gryphon Real Estate Investment Corp Pte Ltd and others (Foo Peow Yong Douglas, third party) and another suit_ <span class="citation">[2017] SGHC 73</span> at [84].

 47     In the present case, in early 2014, Dave Kong was alerted to an opportunity for Global